mirluvams/Filter_C-MPICH/README.md

 First, you need to compile the program using the following command:
 `mpicc *.c -lz -lm -o example`

 Then, you execute the program using the following command:
-`mpiexec -n 8 ./example`
+`mpiexec -n 8 ./example "yule.png" "yule.out.png"`

 Where `<n>` is the number of processes to use.
-For example, in this case we're using 8 processes.
+For example, in this case we're using 8 processes; `"yule.png"` is the input image path and `"yule.out.png"` is the output image path.

 ## How it works